Adobe Unveils Content Authenticity to Protect Creators; Zoom Introduces AI Companion 2.0 for Enhanced Workflows

 Adobe has launched a new web app called Content Authenticity, aimed at protecting the rights of content creators.

-This free service allows creators to attach Content Credentials to their work, specifying authorship and preferences for AI training usage.
+This free service allows creators to attach Content Credentials to their work, which indicate authorship and preferences regarding the use of their content in AI training.

-Content Credentials will provide users with detailed creation information for images, akin to a nutrition label for food.
+Content Credentials will provide users with detailed creation information about images, functioning similarly to a nutrition label for food products.

-Adobe is collaborating with major players in the AI industry to promote the adoption of these protective measures for artists.
+Adobe is collaborating with major players in the AI industry to promote widespread adoption of this protective measure for artists.

 Get a daily email with more Tech stories